scala/scala-lang/community/index.md

 Don't forget to search past issues first to see if the issue has already been reported.

+## Security

+To receive security announcements or contact us about security issues, see our [security policy](/security/).

 ## User Groups

 Most local Scala user groups are listed on [Meetup](https://www.meetup.com/topics/scala/).